mgmarlow/knavehack/content/index.md

 **Far-Away** can be classified as **Distant** and would take 3 moves to get to.

+An action may consist of an attack, spellcast, maneuver, etc.

 |CLOSE|NEARBY|FAR AWAY|
 |-----|------|--------|
 |0 - 5ft|5 - 60ft|60 - 120ft|

 ### Initiative

-If initiative is not obvious (e.g. sneak attacks), flip a coin to determine who goes first.
-On a side’s turn, all of its creatures, in any order, may move and take one other action, such as an attack, spell casting, move, maneuver, etc.
+If initiative isn't obvious based on circumstances (e.g. a sneak attack), flip a coin.
+The winning side acts first, allowing each character of that side to take an action in any order.
+Sides then alternate until the end of the combat.

 ### Attacking

 Make a check using `STR` (for melee attacks) or `WIS` (for ranged attacks) vs. defender’s armor class `AC` (11 + armor points `AP`).
 On a 21+, the attacker may succeed at a free maneuver.
-On a natural 1, the weapon breaks.
-Careers never add bonuses to attacks or maneuvers.
+On a natural 1, the weapon breaks. **Careers never add bonuses to attacks or maneuvers**.

 Ranged attacks cannot be made while in melee.
-If the target is in melee, the attack takes a -5 penalty.

-Melee attacks against unsuspecting foes always hit and deal direct damage.
+Melee attacks against unsuspecting foes (sneak attacks) always hit and deal direct damage.
 Attacks against truly defenseless foes automatically kill them.

 #### Power attacks

-After a successful attack roll but before rolling for damage, PCs can decide to make a melee attack a power attack, which doubles the number of damage dice rolled but breaks the weapon.
+After a successful attack roll but before rolling for damage, PCs can opt to make a melee attack a power attack, doubling the number of damage dice rolled but breaking the weapon.

 ### Maneuvers